 “As for Solitude, not only does her name now grace squares and avenues in Guadeloupe but she has also become a poem, a song, a library, and a museum room.
 She has even transformed herself into a very beautiful tune, played on country drums straight from Africa, whose sound she heard when she was still alive, when her companions, the maroons of La Goyave, played. . . .”

 In 1793, a Maafa uprising started, which made the French colonalists turn to the British and ask them to occupy the island.
 In an effort to take advantage of the chaos ensuing from the French Revolution, Britain attempted to seize Guadeloupe in 1794 and held it from April 21 to June 2.
-When the French retook the island, French commander freed the bondpeople, who revolted and turned on the slaveholders/enslavers who controlled the sugar plantations.
-However, when the their American interests were threatened, Napoleon Bonaparte sent a French force to suppress the warriors and reinstitute the Maafa.
+When the French retook the island, they freed the bondpeople, who revolted and turned on the British who controlled the sugar plantations.
+However, when their American interests were threatened, Napoleon Bonaparte sent a French force to suppress the warriors and reinstitute the Maafa.

-Solitude’s name now grace squares and avenues in Guadeloupe.
+Solitude’s name now graces squares and avenues in Guadeloupe.
 She has also become a poem, a song, a library, and a museum room.
 Her name is also a very beautiful tune, played on country drums straight from Africa.

 General Dessalines honored the Black heroes of Guadeloupe with the following lines from a letter he wrote.
 These lines testify to the solidarity and interaction between the revolutions in Haiti and Guadeloupe, a fact documented by Henri Bangou in his Histoire de la Guadeloupe: